 Also, when you will be sleeping in tents, a light will be a must.
 For better movements during the night in the middle of a mountain or the desert, we suggest you a lantern.

 Recommendation: GearLight LED Tactical Flashlight S1000 [2 PACK]

 What to bring to a photo tour as other basic equipment?

-There can be millions of accessories for photographers, but we will try to reduce to the basics
+There can be millions of accessories for photographers, but we will try to reduce them to the basics for your trip.

 Sounds stupid…yes!
-But have a mobile with the correct apps its a must in your photography equipment.
-There are apps that all photographers must know, as they will help you for sunrise & sunset schedules, maps, night photography, weather, northern lights prevision, camera settings…
+But have a mobile with the correct apps it’s a must in your photography equipment.
+There are apps that all photographers must know.
+They will help you with sunrise & sunset schedules, maps, night photography, weather, camera settings…

 External Hard Drive

 Backup your photos always you can.
-If you can get to your trip one, it must be a plus that you feel safe to not lose your travel photos during the same trip.
-Prices now are cheap, and weight its not a problem, so why don’t you bring it to a photo tour?
+If you can get to your trip one, you will feel safe to not lose your travel photos during the same trip.
+Prices now are cheap, and weight it’s not a problem, so why don’t you bring it to a photo tour?

 Our recommendation: WD 2TB My Passport Wireless Pro Portable